Pat Fallon: Investigation

 In February 2022, the Office of Congressional Ethics (OCE) board filed a report stating that there was "substantial reason to believe" that Fallon had violated a federal stock law.
 The House Committee on Ethics released that report on May 31, 2022, indicating that it was investigating Fallon over repeated reporting violations of the STOCK Act, enacted in 2012 to prevent insider trading using non-public information by members of Congress and other government employees.
 Members of Congress are required to report any stock transaction over $1,000 within 45 days.
 Violations are subject to a $200 fine.

 The OCE report stated that during the first half of 2021, Fallon filed late reports representing as much as $17.53 million in trades.
 An OCE review of his record began in the fall of 2021.
 Reports for trades made in December 2021 again missed the required filing date.
 The OCE report states, "Rep. Fallon produced a limited set of documents to the OCE and declined to interview with the OCE.
 This non-cooperation undermined the OCE's ability to verify Rep. Fallon's overall STOCK Act compliance and to fully assess the reasons for his late filings."

 Fallon initially claimed he thought that reporting was required annually, as in the Texas legislature.
-On March 18, 2022, one of his lawyers, Kate Belinski, sent the OCE a letter insisting that Fallon's beliefs were "a common misconception, which, coupled with the overwhelming amount of information new members and their staff receive at the beginning of their terms, often results in inadvertent" late disclosures.
+On March 18, 2022, one of his lawyers, Kate Belinski, sent the OCE a letter insisting that Fallon's beliefs were "a common misconception, which, coupled with the overwhelming amount of information new members and their staff receive at the beginning of their terms, often results in inadvertent late disclosures."
 She insisted that Fallon had cooperated by providing the documents OCE requested.
-But the OCE report noted Fallon's "late disclosure of reportable transactions, which continued even after he was on notice of his STOCK Act filing obligations".
+But the OCE report noted Fallon's "late disclosure of reportable transactions, which continued even after he was on notice of his STOCK Act filing obligations."

+2024 Republican primary

+Fallon was named as part of the Trump campaign's Texas leadership team in March.

 Personal life

 Fallon is married to Susan Kimberly Garner; they have two sons.

 During his tenure in the state senate, Fallon lived in the Denton County portion of Prosper, which was just outside the 4th's boundaries.
 While candidates for the House are only constitutionally required to live in the state they wish to represent, longstanding convention holds that they live either in or reasonably close to the district they wish to represent.
-His state senate district included much of the eastern portion of the congressional district.
-Since his election to Congress, Fallon has claimed a home in Sherman, which is in the 4th, as his official residence.
+Soon after being sworn into the House, he moved to Sherman, which is firmly in the 4th.
+He has since moved to Frisco, almost all of which is in the 4th as of the 2022 redistricting.

 Fallon is a member of Holy Cross Catholic Church in The Colony.
 He is a donor to Dallas Baptist University, Frisco Family Services, and the Boys & Girls Clubs of America.